beckn/missions/docs/starter_kit/starter_kit.md

 - Broadly check if the message is structurally alright and return back an HTTP 200 message with the following ACK status. `{ message: { ack: { status: 'ACK' } }`
 - Process the message (e.g if it is a order confirmation - confirm message, create order in database, trigger payment verification etc ) and compose a response (e.g. on_confirm).
 - Call the corresponding endpoint (e.g. on_confirm) on the **Beckn Adapter** (The word Beckn Adapter and the reference implementation, Protocol Server[explained below] are used interchangeably in this document).
-- The Beckn Adapter will take care of returning the response message to the BAP(Customer facing App Platform) that sent the original message.
+- The Beckn Adapter will take care of returning the response message to the BAP(consumer facing App Platform) that sent the original message.
 The BAP will inform the user of order confirmation.

 So one of the main tasks that needs to be done is to extract the data from Beckn Requests and similarly to map our data into Beckn Responses.
 This is called **Schema mapping** and we will come back to it soon.